colinsullivan/tulpasynth/README.md

 [Overview of the tulpasynth architecture.](https://ccrma.stanford.edu/~colinsul/projects/tulpasynth/Architecture_Overview.png)

-The frontend is written using Backbone.js[^backbone] for an MVC organization and Raphael.js[^raphael] for drawing SVG.
+The frontend is written using [Backbone.js](http://documentcloud.github.com/backbone/) for an MVC organization and [Raphael.js](http://raphaeljs.com/) for drawing SVG.

-The backend utilizes the elegant websocketpp[^websocketpp] library to synchronize the models between server and client.
+The backend utilizes the elegant [websocketpp](https://github.com/zaphoyd/websocketpp) library to synchronize the models between server and client.

 [Dependencies of tulpasynth](https://ccrma.stanford.edu/~colinsul/projects/tulpasynth/Architecture_Dependencies.png)